mrdotan/apicv10/instructions/Lab8/index.md

     ![](images/tutorial_html_c34973eb377015ce.png)

 2. Developer Portal displays all the products that are currently published.
-Locate countries-product and select the product.
+Locate swapi-product and select the product.

     ![](images/tutorial_html_2635d049f12d59c6.png)

-3. The selected product lists one API (countries api) and one Plan (Default Plan).
+3. The selected product lists one API (swapi api) and one Plan (Default Plan).
 Click Select to subscribe to the plan.

     ![](images/tutorial_html_bd0ea34d4f40d756.png)